microsoft/autogen/dotnet/website/articles/Create-type-safe-function-call.md

 > [!NOTE]
 > A `public partial` class is required for the source generator to generate code.
 > The method has to be a `public` instance method and its return type must be `Task<string>`.
-> Mark the method with @AutoGen.FunctionAttribute attribute.
+> Mark the method with @AutoGen.Core.FunctionAttribute attribute.

 Firstly, import the required namespaces: